ephread/inkgd/README.md

 For bigger stories, loading the compiled story into the runtime can take a long time (more than a second).
 To avoid blocking the main thread, you may want to load the story from a background thread and display a loading indicator.

 A possible thread-based approach is implemented in `example/ink_runner.gd`.
+You can also find it by selecting Ink Template when creating your code.

 ### Editor